Solitude: Positive effects

 Freedom is considered to be one of the benefits of solitude; the constraints of others will not have any effect on a person who is spending time in solitude, therefore giving the person more latitude in their actions.
 With increased freedom, a person’s choices are less likely to be affected by exchanges with others.

 A person's creativity can be sparked when given freedom.
 Solitude can increase freedom and moreover, freedom from distractions has the potential to spark creativity.
 In 1994, psychologist Mihaly Csikszentmihalyi found that adolescents who cannot bear to be alone often stop enhancing creative talents.

 Another proven benefit to time given in solitude is the development of the self.
 When a person spends time in solitude from others, they may experience changes to their self-concept.
 This can also help a person to form or discover their identity without any outside distractions.
 Solitude also provides time for contemplation, growth in personal spirituality, and self-examination.
 In these situations, loneliness can be avoided as long as the person in solitude knows that they have meaningful relations with others.

+Writer Francesca Specter coined the term "alonement" in 2019 to mean a form of intentional solitude.